-Being a health care professional, you now need to consider the following social network guidelines to ensure you are not unintentionally noncompliant with HIPPA regulations.
+As a health care professional, you need to consider the following social network guidelines to ensure you are compliant with HIPPA regulations.

-- When speaking with your peers while on fieldwork, you must realize that you cannot share any specific patient information on Facebook, Twitter, etc. - It is a HIPPA violation if you mention a client/patient with enough information that the person might be identified, even if you avoid PHI.
-The consequences for violations, as you know, are severe. - Names of supervisors, comments, and/or criticism about sites or information about what is happening at sites are not appropriate on social network sites. - Students should not put posts or photos on social networks about fieldwork experiences (including location, clients, diagnosis, treatment, fieldwork educators and staff etc...). - Publicizing where you are placed for fieldwork is up to you, but there might be problems with you being identified.
-Consider if you want privacy from clients, patients and staff. - Use your official FIU e-mail address for all professional correspondence needed for all fieldwork related issues.

-- Do not ask your supervisor to "friend" you while on fieldwork.
+- When speaking with your peers while on fieldwork, you must not share any specific patient information on social media (ex.
+Facebook, Twitter, Instagram) - It is a HIPPA violation if you mention a client/patient with enough information that the person might be identified, even if you avoid PHI.
+The consequences for violations, are severe. - Names of supervisors, comments, and/or criticism about sites or information about what is happening at sites are not appropriate on social network sites. - Students must not post photos on social networks about fieldwork experiences (including location, clients, diagnosis, treatment, fieldwork educators and staff etc...). - Publicizing where you are placed for fieldwork is up to you, but there might be problems with you being identified.
+Consider if you want privacy from clients, patients and staff. - Use your official FIU e-mail address for all professional correspondence needed for all fieldwork related issues. - Do not ask your supervisor to "friend" you while on fieldwork.
 This puts your supervisor and yourself in an awkward situation where personal information about each other can be accessed.
-If you mutually decide to do this after the fieldwork experience, this is your personal choice. - If there are any questions or you are unsure of something regarding social networking, contact your FWE or Academic Fieldwork Coordinator for advice. - If you are attached to your cell phone and have to look at it constantly, it is advised you leave your cell phone in your car or in the office so you are not tempted to pull it out while you are with a patient, caregivers, your FWE, etc. - Consider what you post on any social networking site.
-Many potential employers go to these sites to see what you have posted and often determine if they are interested in having you as an employee.
+If you mutually decide to do this after the fieldwork experience, this is your personal choice.

+- If you have any questions or you are unsure of something regarding social networking, contact your FWE or Academic Fieldwork Coordinator for advice. - If you are attached to your cell phone and have to look at it constantly, it is advised you leave your cell phone in your car or in the office so you are not tempted to pull it out while you are with a patient, caregivers, your FWE, etc. - Consider what you post on any social networking site.
+Many potential employers visit these sites to see what you have posted and often determine if they are interested in e m p l o y i n g y o u .
 Consider typing your name in the web to discover what others can see about you on the Internet.